-Any non-financial metrics can include strategic, operational and ESG measures and be subject to pre-set targets.
-These metrics will be defined at the beginning of the year and rooted in the strategic plan of the Company.
+Any non-financial metrics can include strategic, operational and ESG measures and are subject to targets defined at the beginning of the year.

 Details of the performance measures, targets and the performance achieved will be disclosed in the remuneration report for the relevant financial year.
 The award can be paid out either in cash or in Exor shares ("Shares") as soon as reasonably practical after the end of the financial year.
-If delivered in Shares, an additional 4-year holding period applies to the shares to bring the total holding period after grant to 5 years in compliance with the Dutch Corporate Governance Code.
+If delivered in Shares, an additional four-year holding period applies to the Shares to bring the total holding period after grant to five years in compliance with the Dutch Corporate Governance Code.